ionic-team/ionic-site/content/docs/pro/monitoring/index.md

 To add a Source Map manually, navigate to your app on the [https://dashboard.ionicjs.com/](Ionic Pro Dashboard), click the "Monitoring" tab, then click "Source Maps" in the upper right.

-You can find your Source Maps after doing a dev or prod build in `YOUR_APP/.tmp/build/`.
-Upload all `js.map` files under the same version string (for example, `main.js.map`).
+You can find your Source Maps after doing a dev or prod build in `YOUR_APP/.sourcemaps/`.
+Upload the `main.js.map` sourcemap for Angular/Ionic 2+, and any other sourcemaps that correspond to your code for other Ionic/Angular versions.

 See the note about versions below, as keeping your Source Maps in sync with your app version is crucial for accurate stack trace context.